2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 2.2.
 Briefing

-In this example, with our QTCAD Qiskit Metal renderer, we extract the first three Maxwell eigenmodes of a meandered coplanar waveguide resonator designed using Qiskit Metal, as in Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal.
+In this example, with our QTCAD Qiskit Metal renderer, we extract the first three Maxwell eigenmodes of a meandered coplanar waveguide resonator designed using Qiskit Metal.
 Similarly to Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing, the resonator is formed by the ground plane and a strip placed on a silicon substrate.
 The structure is enclosed inside a cavity.

 Note